European Environmental Law

 - human rights (ECHR) and the environment, sustainable development and the right of future generations, and procedural rights for environmental organisations and potential victims;

-- regulatory instruments for steering the behaviour of industries, with attention to the market-based instrument known as “emissions trading”.
+- regulatory instruments for reducing the polluting behaviour of industries, with attention to the market-based instrument known as “emissions trading”;

 - enforcement of environmental law in view of EU secondary legislation establishing liability of polluters.

 The main objectives of this course are that the student:

 - acquires knowledge of the main characteristics, developments, strengths and weaknesses of European environmental law;

 - understands the relationship between international and European environmental law, in particular in the field of climate change and in the field of procedural rights;

 - is capable to identify environmental procedural rights, and is capable of determining legal strategies for improving environmental protection;

 - can apply his/her knowledge on true-life environmental cases (particularly climate change);

 - can develop a critical analysis (both orally and on paper) of concrete environmental law developments, in particular governmental policies and regulations and court decisions